 5) NorthStar Ultra High-Performance AGM

-The NorthStar Ultra High-Performance AGM Battery provides 900 cold cranking amps and a 220-minute reserve capacity.
+The NorthStar Ultra High-Performance AGM Battery provides 840 cold cranking amps at 0 degrees and a 158-minute reserve capacity.
 NorthStar is known for creating marine vehicle batteries which can survive colder temperatures at sea.
 Well, the NorthStar Ultra High-Performance AGM is a car battery made for colder temperatures on the road.
 Once again, it has absorbed glass mat technology in it.

-Below are the top 5 best car batteries for hot weather
+Below are 5 of the best car batteries for hot weather:

 AC Delco car batteries have a huge reserve capacity that can hold an electrical charge for a lot longer than most car batteries.
 But perhaps the most impressive thing of all is its corrosion-free terminals.
 You’ll never have to worry about your terminals getting contaminated with corrosion and having it interfere with the electrical current.
 This durability will serve you well in the heat.

-Duralast car batteries very durable and more affordable than most of the company’s competition, particularly Bosch car batteries.
-They are not necessarily as good as AC Delco, but they are also cheaper too.
-If you are on a budget and want good heat resistance, go with Duralast.
+DieHard car batteries very durable and more protected than many of its competitors, particularly Bosch car batteries.
+They are right up there with ACDelco, but not quite to Optima’s standards.
+If you’re looking for a powerful battery and want good heat resistance, go with DieHard.

 NAPA car batteries are designed specifically for handling hot or cold temperatures.
 You’ll never need to worry about having problems with cranking your engine if it is hot outside.
 NAPA batteries will come through to the end.
 You’ll even get a 2-year warranty on the NAPA battery too.
 That is about how long you should expect a battery to last in any hot environment.